Organic Crop Certification

 The Role of the Certifying Agencies

 The principal responsibility of certifying agencies, which can be state departments of agriculture or independent organizations, is to ensure that organic integrity is maintained and verified throughout the production and handling process.
 Organic certifiers review organic system plans for compliance to the standards and grant certification to the producer or handler if all non-compliances are addressed in a satisfactory manner.
 Organic certifiers are responsible for annual inspections for verification of compliance to the NOP standards.
-Additional inspections, whether announced or unannounced, are scheduled at the discretion of the certifier.
-As part of providing certification services, certification agencies often conduct material reviews to determine whether material inputs a producer wants to use, such as fertilizers and pest control products, are in fact compliant with the requirements of the NOP regulations.

 Selecting a Certifying Agent